vidisodessa-sys/oir-kernel/README.md

 ---

 ## License

-Article text: CC BY 4.0
+- **Article text**: CC BY 4.0 with an additional restriction — any commercial or industrial use requires explicit written permission from the author.
-OIR computational kernel: Non-commercial research use only.
+- **OIR computational kernel (code)**: CC BY-NC 4.0 (non-commercial research and educational use only).
-Any commercial or industrial use requires explicit written permission from the author.
+Any use by for-profit entities (including internal company research) requires **prior written permission**.

 Copyright © 2025 Vitalii Bakhariev.
 All rights reserved.